-Michael J. Carrick, Mr. Carrick was appointed a Director of the Company in January 2010.
-He Chairman also serves as CEO and a Director of CGA Mining Limited, a mineral resource issuer listed on the TSX and ASX which operates the Masbate gold mine in Independent the Philippines.
-Mr. Carrick was previously Executive Chairman of AGR Financially Literate Limited, the entity which owned and developed the Boroo Gold Project in Mongolia, and Chief Executive Officer of Resolute Limited, which developed a number of gold mines in Australia and Africa.
-Prior to joining Resolute, Mr. Carrick, a Chartered Accountant, was a senior partner of Arthur Andersen.
-Mr. Carrick holds a Bachelor of Accounting Degree and a Bachelor of Commerce Degree and is a member of the Institute of Chartered Accountants, Australia.
-Max V. Anhoury Mr. Anhoury brings over 20 years of operational, sales and marketing 5 experience.
-Currently, at Iovation, Inc. he is responsible for global sales and Independent marketing and a member of the Senior Executive Team.
-His responsibilities Financially Literate include setting strategic direction as well as managing the day to day , see a second sec operations of a worldwide team.
+Terry J. Krepiakevich Independent Financially Literate Mr. Krepiakevich is a member of the Board of Directors of several publicly-listed and private companies since July 2011.
+From June 2006 to July 2011, Mr. Krepiakevich was the Chief Financial Officer of SouthGobi Resources Ltd., a publicly-listed mining company focused on exploring and developing coal deposits in Mongolia's South Gobi Region.
+Previously, Mr. Krepiakevich was Chief Financial Officer for Extreme CCTV Inc., a publicly traded company on the TSX involved in manufacturing high tech surveillance equipment, and Vice-President Finance and Chief Financial Officer of Maynards Industries Ltd., a private firm specializing in retailing, auctioneering, liquidating, and mergers and acquisition services.
+Prior to his position with Maynards, Mr. Krepiakevich was a senior officer in a number of private and public issuers.
+He is a Canadian qualified Chartered Accountant and was employed with the international accounting firm Peat Marwick Thorne (KPMG), where he worked with a number of companies in mining and related industries.
+Max V. Anhoury Independent Financially Literate Mr. Anhoury brings over 20 years of operational, sales and marketing experience.
+Currently, at lovation, Inc. he is responsible for global sales and marketing and a member of the Senior Executive Team.
+His responsibilities include setting strategic direction as well as managing the day to day operations of a worldwide team.
 Mr. Anhoury holds a bachelor of science in Mathematical Science from Oregon State University.
-Thomas L. McKeirnan Mr. McKeirnan has been Senior Vice President, General Counsel and Secretary of Red Lion Hotels Corporation since February 2005, and held other Independent General Counsel positions at Red Lion since 2003.
-He is a named executive Financially Literate officer of that company, is involved in all strategic decision-making, advises Red Lion's Board of Directors and oversees all legal, transactional, securities and corporate governance matters for the company.
+Thomas L. McKeirnan Independent Financially Literate Mr. McKeirnan has been Senior Vice President, General Counsel and Secretary of Red Lion Hotels Corporation since February 2005, and held other General Counsel positions at Red Lion since 2003.
+He is a named executive officer of that company, is involved in all strategic decision-making, advises Red Lion's Board of Directors and oversees all legal, transactional, securities and corporate governance matters for the company.
 Mr. McKeirnan holds a Juris Doctor from the University of Washington, and a Masters of Business Administration from Gonzaga University.
-He is also a licensed attorney, and a member of the Washington Bar Association. member of the washington Dat Association.
+He is also a licensed attorney, and a member of the Washington Bar Association.